Zaharieva gets good marks from Brussels’ research bubble

 He hopes MEPs will challenge vice president-designate Stéphane Séjourné, who will act as Zaharieva’s boss if confirmed, to answer the question at his hearing next week.

-The big worry for universities is that if the programme absorbed by a bigger competitiveness fund would be geared at innovation close to the market, undermining earlier stage research projects.
+The big worry for universities is that if the programme is absorbed by a bigger competitiveness fund it would be geared at innovation close to the market, undermining earlier stage research projects.
 This ties in with the Pillar II governance question.
 If Pillar II is decentralised and part of a bigger fund, research stakeholders will have less steer in how the calls for funding are programmed.

 But not all are concerned.
 Smits says that even if she did not specifically mention a ringfenced EU FP10 programme, its existence is enshrined in the Treaties and thus protected.

-But Smits hopes that if Zaharieva fails to defend early stage and frontier research in the Commission, Christian Ehler will in the European Parliament will step in.
+But Smits hopes that if Zaharieva fails to defend early stage and frontier research in the Commission, Christian Ehler in the European Parliament will step in.

 A good score overall